bxxd/yfinance-ux-mcp/README.md

 - **Historical data** - Fetch price history for analysis
 - **Human-readable output** - Formatted for immediate use, not raw JSON

+## Important: Usage Limitations

+**This tool is designed for ad-hoc, user-initiated requests only.
+Not for automation.**

+### What yfinance Is

+**yfinance is an unofficial web scraper**, not a sanctioned Yahoo Finance API.
+It mimics browser requests to fetch financial data.

+**Implications:**
+- **Can break at any time** - Yahoo site changes can break the library entirely
+- **No official rate limits** - Because it's not an official API
+- **Prone to blocking** - Automated polling or high-volume requests trigger Yahoo's anti-scraping measures (429 errors, IP bans)
+- **No guarantees** - Yahoo tightened restrictions significantly around early 2024

+### Safe Usage (What This Tool Does)

+**✅ Appropriate use cases:**
+- Ad-hoc market checks when you ask Claude
+- One-off stock analysis
+- Manual research and thesis development
+- Occasional historical data queries

+All queries are **user-initiated** through Claude Code.
+Every call has a human in the loop.

+### Unsafe Usage (Don't Do This)

+**❌ Never use this for:**
+- Cron jobs or scheduled updates
+- Automated monitoring loops
+- Background processes polling for data
+- Production infrastructure
+- Real-time portfolio tracking

+**If you need automation or production-grade data, use official APIs instead** (Alpha Vantage, Polygon.io, IEX Cloud, etc.)

+### Bottom Line

+This MCP server is a **research tool for occasional queries**, not production infrastructure.
+Perfect for PMF testing and ad-hoc analysis.
+Not suitable for automation or continuous monitoring.

 ## Installation

 ### 1. Clone and install dependencies